Posted by The Frugal Diva on 25th February 2014

-Get change the day before and post that you will only give change up to $10.
+Get change the day before and post that you will only give change up to $10 or $20.
 Most yard sale shoppers know the drill and will come with appropriate coinage.
 Since many items will be $.10 or $.25, get a few packs of quarters, dimes, and nickels plus twenty to fifty in singles.
 Keep your cash on you or with a helper who is designated the cashier.

 Feel free to sell sodas or lemonade for a modest price.
 This is a great learning experience for small children.
 Let them set up a stand and feel they are part of the experience.

 Now to let people know about your sale.
 Many local papers have free listings, put it up on bulletin boards at your grocery store, school, church, and gym, and post signs at all major intersections in your neighborhood.
 Many people still drive around looking for yard sales and neon colored paper will attract attention.